 Money

 The Indian currency is the Rupee and is a closed currency, which means that you will not be able to bring rupees into India with you or take out upon departure.
 We do not recommend exchanging money at the airport due to a poor exchange rate.
 Hotels can offer advice about better places to change your money.
+Where possible we will arrange for a money exchanger to come to the hotel on the first night to change monies.
+In our experience this the faster way to get all our guests money change in one go.

 You can also withdraw money from an ATM, which are commonplace throughout India.
 We do recommend advising your bank that you are travelling to India beforehand and bring some Sterling or US Dollars incase your bank cards aren't accepted.
-Again, Fritha and Margaret have many stories of bank cards not being accepted at ATM's until the bank have verification and will never travel to India now without plenty of Sterling or American Dollars.
+Again, Fritha has many stories of bank cards not being accepted at ATM's until the bank have verification and will never travel to India now without plenty of Sterling or American Dollars.

 You will need cash for personal shopping, tea/snacks on route and drinks in the evening.
 Some shops can take cards as payment, but there is no guarantee, so in these situations cash is King!